markogresak/angular2quickstart/README.md

 3. `npm install -g http-server typescript`

-4. 'tsc -p . -w` to compile with typescript and watch
+4. `tsc -p . -w` to compile with typescript and watch

 5. open a new tab and run `http-server`